prasadnm92/informationRetrieval/ps04/ReadMe.md

 For this implementation, we use Lucene's Simple Analyser that ignores all non-letters (special characters and digits) while indexing the corpus data.
 There are other analysers like the Standard Analyser but for the purpose of this assignment we use the Simple Analyser.

 The program creates an index from a set of .xml/.htm/.html/.txt files that is provided as an input when prompted for (in this case we provide CACM corpus which is also included in the submission).
-Before indexing, we remove <html> and <pre> tags so that these don't form a part of the text corpus and rewrite the input files.
+Before indexing, we remove &lt;html&gt; and &lt;pre&gt; tags so that these don't form a part of the text corpus and rewrite the input files.
 > Note: do not create the index multiple times.
 This will result in duplication of information.

 From the generated index, we create a LinkedHashMap of the terms and their frequencies in descending order of their frequencies.